pNre/ocaml-data-structs/README.md

-Just a colletion of data structure implemented while learning O'🐫.
+Just a colletion of data structures implemented while learning O'🐫.